 To set an arpeggio (a vertical wavy line), simply place the command? after the commands for both the first and last note.
+To shift the symbol to the left by x notehead widths, use the option -[x].

 2.3 Commands That Affect All Voices